Fast-growing Business in Online English Conversation

 The first item in the RareJob Inc mission statement is “Being as readily available as running water: Provide quality one-on-one lessons at low cost to many.”
 This “running water” philosophy is one of the precepts of the Konosuke Matsushita school of business management, and means that just as tap water is readily available to all, a product should be provided in abundance in order to render the price eminently affordable and thus make the product easily available to all.
 RareJob has applied this idea to English conversation lessons.

-Today there are a number of companies that offer English lessons online from the Philippines, but all these have sprung up in the last two or three years.
-In comparison RareJob as the largest player in the industry has been around forever, though it only opened in October 2007, not even five years ago.
-According to RareJob public relations spokesperson Uiko Hashimoto, the company had 80,000 free memberships as of August 2011.
+Today there are a number of companies that offer English lessons online from the Philippines, but all these have sprung up in the last six or seven years.
+In comparison RareJob as one of the largest players in the industry has been around for a long time, though it only opened in October 2007.
+According to RareJob public relations spokesperson Uiko Hashimoto, the company has more than 6,000 lecturers as of 2021.
 Their goal has been to double membership every year, and so far the company has been able to maintain that pace.

 But there is a bit of a problem here.
 An Englishman in his 30s who teaches English conversation to Tokyo business people offers his frank advice about the recent proliferation of Filipino English tutors: “Philippine English is not really proper English.
 If you’re going to learn English you need to learn from a native speaker.”
 Certainly English is not the mother tongue of the Philippines, though it is her official language.
 Some Japanese students are also expressing doubts.
 An office worker in his 50s complains, “My impression is that Filipino speakers have a strong accent in English.”
 Hashimoto answers such doubts firmly, saying that “special care is taken in the selection of tutors.”
 It seems that RareJob’s president travels to the Philippines to interview potential new tutors himself.
 Only one in 10 interviewees is hired for this hard to get position, and in fact the company is obsessive about only hiring tutors who are graduates or students of the University of the Philippines, the only national university in the country.